THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 Beloved souls unless your eyes are turned heavenward, you will in time become like animals that have no reason.
 Lift up your heads, gaze on your true fatherland which awaits you.
 Seek your God.
 You will find that He returns your earnest look and in His glance are peace and life.
 Keep My Cross and comfort Me!

 And with those stirring words from our Lord, we conclude this third installment of Jesus and Josefa.
-On the next one, which will also be available as a podcast on the our Catholic Prayers Podcast Page, Jesus takes us from his night in the prison before Good Friday through His Crowning with Thorns and Barabbas being set free instead of Him.
-We will be uploading this soon.
+On the next one, which is also available as a podcast on the our Catholic Prayers Podcast Page, Jesus takes us from his night in the prison before Good Friday through His Crowning with Thorns and Barabbas being set free instead of Him.